SPR Investors Have Opportunity to Lead Spirit AeroSystems Holdings, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 12, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Spirit AeroSystems Holdings, Inc. ("Spirit" or the "Company") (NYSE: SPR).
+LOS ANGELES, June 16, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Spirit AeroSystems Holdings, Inc. ("Spirit" or the "Company") (NYSE: SPR).

 Class Period: April 8, 2020 – April 13, 2023